-I used to be one of the former, with a self imposed rule to never capture extended families, the large kind where you have Grandma and Grandpa, their four or so grown children, their respective partners, a dozen-ish grandchildren, and maybe even a dog or two.
+I used to be one of the former, with a self-imposed rule to never capture extended families, the kind where you have Grandma and Grandpa, their four or so grown children, their respective partners, a dozen-ish grandchildren, and maybe even a dog or two.

 But then a day came when a good friend asked me to capture her extended family as a gift for her mother’s 70th birthday.
 With a smile, I said I’d love to.
 And then I secretly cried inside a little bit.
 Holy crap!

-So I did it… and I loved it.
-In fact, they became my favorite kind of sessions and I ended up doing so many of them I came to be considered a specialist among my photography peeps!
+So I did it…and loved it.
+In fact, they became my favourite kind of sessions, and I ended up doing so many of them that I came to be considered a specialist among my photography peeps!

-Read on to learn why I love them, and how I shoot them for a pain free session that results in a good quality, cohesive gallery…
+Read on to learn why I love taking extended family pictures and how I shoot them for a pain-free session that results in a good quality, cohesive gallery…

-Heads up… you do need to a little bit bossy, to stay on track and get the combos you need.
+Heads up…you do need to be a little bit bossy to stay on track and get the combos you need.
 That way you’ll get it done quickly and before the little ones are over it (crucial!).
 So if you’re not naturally bossy, fake it.

-I don’t believe you can run a large extended family photo session in a lifestyle manner.
-There’s just too many people and it would be serious mayhem!
+I don’t believe you can shoot extended family pictures in a lifestyle manner.
+There are just too many people, and it would be serious mayhem!
 It would also make it harder to get all the shots you need, as the family will have lots of combos they expect you to get.

-Ask the family to give you a list of all the groupings they want.
-They’ll almost always need some guidance… I frequently had families tell me “oh I only want the one big family shot, and one of my parents with the grandchildren”.
+When shooting extended family photos, ask the family to give you a list of all the groupings they want.
+They’ll almost always need some guidance.
+I frequently had families tell me “oh I only want the one big family shot and one of my parents with the grandchildren”.

-Once you confirm the shots they want, write it down in the order you plan to take them (more on that soon), and put it on your pocket on the day.
+Once you confirm the shots they want, write them down in the order you plan to take them (more on that soon).

 That’s all the explanation it ever needed because the difference between the photos in terms of overall visual appeal was huge.